-Q & A: CHRISTMAS STAR PROOF
+Q & A: Christmas Star Mystery

-Author Irene Baron
+Interview with author Irene Baron

 1. What gave you the idea to research the Christmas star?

 I’m curious by nature and enjoy finding answers to questions.
 Since I’m Christian and love astronomy, it was a logical quest.
 What really gave me the incentive was when I received 68-NASA astronomy computer programs.
-That was unexpected and timely gift!
+That was an unexpected and timely gift!

 2. What was difficult for you during this research?

 In my ignorance, I thought just finding a significant celestial event would answer my question.
-I didn’t take into account the fact that the star event had to match or correlate with the symbols and symbolism interpretations used by the ancient astronomers.
+I didn’t take into account the fact that the star event had to match or correlate with the symbols and symbolism interpretations used by ancient astronomers.
 That correlation added a tremendous amount of research, reading and study.

 3. Where did you find that ancient symbol information and references?